datoviz/datoviz/docs/discussions/developer.md

 Compiled shaders of the builtin graphics are bundled into the library, using a special CMake command.
 The binary contents of the SPIR-V-compiled shaders are integrated in `build/_shaders.c`, which is compiled along with the other C source files of the library.

+## Cython bindings

+* Strange bug when passing single-precision floats to functions defined in a C++ file and wrapped in Cython: the numbers are not passed correctly (garbage values).
+The problem doesn't arise when using double-precision numbers.
+So we try to use double types for user-exposed functions (especially GUI functions, defined in a C++ file).

 ## Dependencies